niallduane/barf/.github/PULL_REQUEST_TEMPLATE.md

-- [] I have selected the correct target branch to merge to
+- [ ] I have selected the correct target branch to merge to
+- [ ] I have updated the changelog